Below are some frequently asked questions about our loan programs.

 How much of a down payment do I need to flip a house using a hard money loan?

 Down payment requirements to flip a house using hard money financing vary depending on experience.
 For a first-time house flipper, a down payment of 20-30% of purchase price is to be expected.
-Experienced investors can borrow need 10-15% down payment on a hard money fix and flip loan.
+Experienced investors can get a 10-15% down payment on a hard money fix and flip loan.

 For more down payment information, please read this article.